 Strategic Initiatives: The Plan at Work

-- Chosen because they reflect a significant and positive change in direction or focus, are directly linked to improving our results in one or more strategic measures, and require regular review and discussion by the Library’s senior leadership group.
+- The actual strategic initiatives are chosen because they reflect a significant and positive change in direction or focus, are directly linked to improving our results in one or more strategic measures, and require regular review and discussion by the Library’s senior leadership group.